sonya-irsay/creativecode/WEEK_04/README.md

 ## assignment 1:
 issues:

+warning: ofRtAudioSoundStream: stream over/underflow detected (resolved here: https://github.com/openframeworks/openFrameworks/issues/5120)

 ## assignment 2:
   ![gif](https://github.com/sonya-irsay/creativecode/blob/master/WEEK_04/w4_assignment_2.gif "assignment 2")
-  So far, the app has two scenes - both are vertex shaders reacting to audio input in different ways; the first scene (blue) has a gui to control the radius of the sphere.
+  So far, the app has two scenes - both are vertex shaders reacting to audio input; the first scene (blue) has a gui to control the radius of the sphere.

 issues: